You are here

 Section B.1 of the Graduate School Handbook

-Graduate programs must adhere to the following if a master’s examination, the oral portion of the doctoral candidacy examination, or the final oral examination involves video conferencing.
+Graduate programs must adhere to the following if a master’s oral examination, the oral portion of the doctoral candidacy examination, or the final oral examination involves video conferencing.

 Facilities and Support Requirements